Skip to main content

 Step 3: Spend time with your dog.

 You may also want to schedule some additional snuggle time, as pups can be extra affectionate and clingy while in heat.
-Moodiness happens whether you want it to or not–human women totally understand!
+Moodiness happens whether you want it to or not–-human women totally understand!

 Step 4: Be smart about cleaning.

 If you invest in doggie diapers for your pet’s estrus cycle, you may not need to worry about cleaning.
 Whatever you choose to do, though, be sure not to punish your dog for any bloody stains — she can’t help it.
 It may help to use a dog or baby gate to confine her to an easy-to-clean portion of the house if she doesn’t like diapers.
+When in doubt, potty pads are a great investment!

 All in all, the heat cycle can be a stressful time for a pup (uterus owners unite!), so a little love from her favorite person can go a long way.
 Whether she’s feeling grumpy, frisky, or lazy, it’s all just part of the process.
 Don’t worry!
 A few weeks from now, everything will be back to normal.